Nike-Inc/cerberus-node-client/README.md

 * Lambda Context - Pass in the `context` from your Lambda Handler `handler(event, context)` as the `lambdaContext` parameter.
 * EC2 - This is the default mode, it will be used if the other five are not present.
-* ECS - Pass in the `ecsTaskRoleName` (note - requires at least v1.11 of the ECS agent or Fargate)
+* ECS - This mode will be activated when running under ECS and credentials are available to the container (see [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) for more info)
 * Environment Variables - This is useful for running locally without changing out code, since developer machines cannot posses the IAM roles necessary to decrypt Cerberus authentication responses.
   * `CERBERUS_TOKEN` - This environment variable will skip token retrival and just use the provided token to talk to cerberus
 * CLI Prompt - This method will run if `prompt: true` is passed to the client constructor, after all other methods fail, and will prompt on the command line for developer credentials.
 This should only be used in testing.